 - Rinse the capers, then finely chop them.

-- Trim the root ends from the scallions; thinly slice the scallions, keeping the white and green parts separate.
+- Trim the root ends from the scallions; thinly slice the scallions on the diagonal, keeping the white and green parts separate.
 Set aside the green parts for garnish.

 Make the citrus-fennel salad

 - Cut the fennel lengthwise into quarters and cut away the core; thinly slice the quarters lengthwise into enough slices to measure 1½ cups [3 cups].
 Save the rest for another use.